kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 - `*_node_pool_machine_type` - **GCP only** The [GCP Machine Type](https://cloud.google.com/compute/docs/machine-types) (size) for each machine in the node pool
 - `*_node_pool_instance_type` - **AWS only** The [AWS Instance Type](https://aws.amazon.com/ec2/instance-types/) (size) for each machine in the node pool

-Below are examples for an `environment.tf` file with all config for each cloud provider based on a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) with additional Cloud Specific guidances as required:
+Below are examples for a `environment.tf` file with all config for each cloud provider based on a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) with additional Cloud Specific guidances as required:

 ### Google Cloud Platform (GCP)